 The great Thanksgiving plate

-Few holidays are as food-focused as Thanksgiving.
-From the turkey to the buttered rolls to the creamy, cheesy sides, holiday temptation abounds.
-So your go-to event-prep tactics—like having a nutritious and energizing breakfast or chewing gum while cooking—might need a few reinforcements.
-A little advance planning (call it a "plate rehearsal"), a few Points value calculations, and tapping into your mindfulness mojo can be just what you need to feel more relaxed, in control and ready to enjoy all the day has to offer.
-(If you’re going by plane over the river and through the woods to Grandmother’s house, you can even stay on track while you travel with tips for healthier mid-air meals.)
+From the turkey to the buttered rolls to the creamy, cheesy sides, few holidays are as food-focused as Thanksgiving.
+So your usual event-prep tactics—like having a nutritious and energizing breakfast or chewing gum while cooking—might need a few reinforcements.
+A little advance planning (call it a "plate rehearsal"), a few Points calculations, and shifting your mindset can be just what you need to feel more relaxed, in control and ready to enjoy all the day has to offer.

 The holiday eating game plan

-Consider your Weekly Points and decide how you want to factor it into your Turkey Day budget.
-Don't forget to leave some flexibility for holiday favorites, like a piece of grandma’s irresistible pumpkin pie.
+Consider your Weekly Points and decide how you want to factor it into your Turkey Day Budget.
+Don't forget to leave some flexibility for holiday favorites, like a piece of pumpkin pie.

 2. Choose wisely

 Serve yourself veggies first (ones you like, of course!).
-Decide whether you really want that sweet potato casserole (or whether you’re just scooping up a serving out of habit).
+Decide if you really want that sweet potato casserole (or whether you’re just scooping up a serving out of habit).
 Or whether you'll have a serving of stuffing or mashed potatoes.
 (Or perhaps a half-serving of both?)
 If you're not hosting the meal, call whoever is to get a sneak peek at the menu.
-Volunteer to prep a plan-friendly dish for the feast; get some tasty ideas from our Thanksgiving recipe roundup.
+Volunteer to prep a plan-friendly dish; get plenty of ideas from our Thanksgiving recipe roundup.

 As soon as you're finished eating, excuse yourself from the table.
-The longer you linger, the more enticing those picked-over, half-empty platters and bowls will look.
+The longer you linger, the more you might pick around half-empty platters and bowls.
 Invite guests for a stroll around the neighborhood.
-It'll offer you a nice opportunity to catch up with friends and family, and help you digest your meal.
+It’ll keep the convo going—and help you digest your meal.

 If you're the host, you'll probably have leftovers.
 So, if you won't be able to sleep knowing that there's half a pie in the kitchen, freeze leftovers immediately or give your guests doggie bags to take home.